biletnikov/avr-nec-ir-decoder/README.md

 ## Installation

 1. Add header to your project : #include "IR_Receiver.h"
-2. Setup ports as you needed : in IR_Receiver.h
+2. Setup ports as you needed : in "IR_Receiver.h"
+3. You can enable a led which is blinks when new packet is comming.

 ## How to use
 When the receiver is setup properly, it is ready for working.
 It is continiously waiting for the signals from IR sender and decodes it properly.